AkkarinForest/Haskell-Workshop/intro-1/README.md

 ### Chaining functions

-We all know that parentheses have an irritating habit of loosing the other half.
-However, in Haskell there is another, more popular way.
+We all know that parentheses have an irritating habit of losing the other half.
+However, in Haskell, there is another, more popular way.
 These are equivalent:

 ```haskell
 sum 1 (sum 2 3)